Batman, Stranger Things and Kanye West among favourite Halloween costume ideas

 The research was commissioned by wine brand 19 Crimes.

-Ben Blake, a spokesperson for 19 Crimes, said: “It’s great to see how many people are planning to go all out for Halloween this year and express their quirkier sides through creative fancy dress.

-“The results show it is clear pop-culture has had a big impact on outfit options, whether it’s politicians, fictional characters or celebrities.”

-The survey found only 43 per cent of people planned to celebrate Halloween this year.
+The survey also found only 43 per cent of people planned to celebrate Halloween this year.

 This included attending or hosting a house party (25 per cent), going on a night out (22 per cent) and taking younger relatives trick-or-treating (21 per cent).